manishlamichhane/karmic-bot/README.md

 Karmic messenger is a telegram-bot based messenger with following functionalities:

-1. Horoscope - Implements gDialog GUI where horoscope can be added manually from the bot's end
+1. Horoscope -

+    Implements gDialog GUI where horoscope can be added manually from the bot's end

-2. Nepal Loadshedding Schedule - Returns the Load shedding schedule for a particular day based on users reply
+2. Nepal Loadshedding Schedule -

+    Returns the Load shedding schedule for a particular group based on users reply.
+It uses a publicly available API to fetch the specific schedule for a group based on user input

 The GUI is localised to Nepalese and the run using XINETD Server.